VinConstantin/VinConstantin/README.md

 Hi there, I'm **Vincent Constantin**, a *Software Engineer student**.

-I'm currently looking for an internship for the winter (January 2021- April 2021)

 I love programming and everything tech related.

 ### Some informations about me: